nanoMFG/python-best-practices-v2/responses/00_welcome.md

 <hr>
 What are best practices...

-Of course, no practice can be considered "best" for every situation.
-Many of the particular choices we make for this lab can be done differently just as well.
-But we hope to present a concrete example with particular choices that we think are broadly useful for most small to medium Python applications....
+Of course, no procedure can be considered "best" for every situation.
+Many of the particular choices we make for this lab can be done differently just as well or better.
+But we hope to present a concrete example that we think is broadly useful for many small to medium sized Python applications....
 <hr>
 </details>